 The study procedure was approved by the review boards of the local ethics committee at Heidelberg University (2018-621N-MA), Charité – Universitätsmedizin Berlin (EA1/212/18), and Technical University Dresden (EK 459112018).
 All participants gave written consent before participating in the study.
 Participants with mild to moderate Alcohol Use Disorder (AUD) were included in the study at all three sites.
 Mild to moderate AUD was defined as the presence of at least two AUD criteria.
 Participants were recruited through flyers and advertisements.
 Telephone screenings were conducted to check inclusion and exclusion criteria.
 Exclusion criteria were: clinical indication for detoxification treatment, insufficient knowledge of the German language, seeking a therapeutic intervention, MRI contraindications, medical history of DSM-5 bipolar disorder, psychotic disorder, schizophrenia or schizophrenic spectrum disorder, or current use of drugs or medication nor substance dependence thereof other than alcohol, nicotine, or cannabis, as well as medical history of severe head injury, or other severe central nervous system disorders.

-If included, participants were invited to an extensive basic assessment (see Heinz et al., 2020) including a retrospective questionnaire about alcohol consumption (Quantity-Frequency Questionnaire)This questionary gives a summary of participants typical alcohol consumption (drinking days, standard drinks per day), which we used in this study.
+If included, participants were invited to an extensive basic assessment (see Heinz et al., 2020) including a retrospective questionnaire about alcohol consumption (Quantity-Frequency Questionnaire).
+This questionary gives a summary of participants typical alcohol consumption (drinking days, standard drinks per day), which we used in this study.
 A detailed description of this questionnaire can be found in supplemental material.

-During this appointment, which was either conducted inside the laboratory or online via video chat, the app for running the EMA study Movisens as well as a customized version of the GBE app for assessment of the four cognitive-motivational tasks (see below) were installed either on participants’ own phone or on a study phone.
+During this appointment, which was either conducted inside the laboratory or online via video chat, the app for running the EMA study (Movisens app; movisens GmbH, Germany; Reichert et al., 2021) as well as a customized version of the GBE app for assessment of the four cognitive-motivational tasks (see below) were installed either on participants’ own phone or on a study phone.